The Peter J. Morgane Research Collection on the Cetacean Brain, 1962-2010

 Collection Scope and Content

-This collection contains Dr. Morgane’s and collaborator’s work on the Cetacean brain.
+Contains Dr. Morgane’s and collaborator’s extensive work on the Cetacean brain.
 The project he led in the 1960s harvested and utilized numerous live dolphins.
 He conducted this unique original scientific research and experiments on those animals prior to the passage of the Marine Mammals Protection Act of 1972.
 Morgane and his colleagues continued to publish original scientific papers from this work through 2004.
 The collection contains 30 boxes of glass and film slides, thousands of photographic prints, X-rays, mounted photographic prints, photomicrographs, as well as manuscript papers, personal notebooks, Dr. Morgane’s Master’s and Doctoral theses, and hard copies of scientific papers.
-This collection encompasses Dr. Morgane’s extensive work on the Cetacean brain.
 Within the slides and their digital images can occasionally be found some images from other experiments.

 Biographical/Historical Note